aciucaru/react-wave-table-synth/README.md

 For each of the 2 main waveforms, you can change the ends (the sides) of the waveform: the **beggging** and the **end**.
 Just like for the wavetable, the synthesizer interpolates the parameters from the **beggining** to the **end** of the waveform.
 Just like for the wavetable itself, everything is interpolated: the frequency, the amplitude and the shape.
 ![screenshot](screenshots/waveform-ends.jpg)

+**Notice!**
+The application was made as best as possible, with log messages almost everywhere, except the sound generating functions.
+The logging library used seems to not allow global logging settings, so the loggs where left turned on.
+If you see performance issues while drawing the amplitude bars, then please **close the browser console**, so the logs won't show up.